namratads/SeleniumNote/README.md

-Q] How to handle Multiple Dropdowns in a WebPage? or Q] How to handle Multiple Dropdowns in a WebPage using generic method?
+Q 22] How to handle Multiple Dropdowns in a WebPage? or Q] How to handle Multiple Dropdowns in a WebPage using generic method?

 Demo website  =  https://formstone.it/components/dropdown/demo/